openssl/openssl/README-Engine.md

   ENGINE API itself (ie. not necessarily specific to a particular ENGINE implementation) then you should mail complete details to the relevant OpenSSL mailing list.
 For a definition of "complete details", refer to the OpenSSL "README" file.
-As for which list to send it to;
+As for which list to send it to:

-     openssl-users: if you are *using* the ENGINE abstraction, either in an pre-compiled application or in your own application code.
+  * openssl-users: if you are *using* the ENGINE abstraction, either in an pre-compiled application or in your own application code.

-     openssl-dev: if you are discussing problems with OpenSSL source code.
+  * openssl-dev: if you are discussing problems with OpenSSL source code.

   USAGE
   =====